hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

-##### Must Support - Choice of Multiple Terminologies
+##### Must Support - Multiple Terminologies
+Most *Must Support* elements with terminology in AU Core define support for one terminology which is bound to the element as a value set.
+For these elements, the section on [Must Support - Complex Elements](general-requirements.html#must-support---complex-elements) and the terminology binding applies.

-In AU Core, elements that define support for more than one value set only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
-Profiles that supported multiple terminologies include them in a profile by slicing the coding part of the element and placing *Must Support* on each terminology slice.
+Elements that define support for more than one value set only include them in a profile by slicing the coding part of the element and placing *Must Support* on each terminology slice.
+The [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and not the element is slices so that systemc can supply a text value only where.

-In such cases:
+Where multiple value sets are supported:
-- AU Core Responders **SHALL** correctly populate the element with concepts from both supported value sets if the applicable concept is known.
+- AU Core Responders **SHALL** correctly populate the element with concepts from all supported value sets where the applicable concept is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.

-Most *Must Support* elements with terminology in AU Core are do not define support for multiple terminologies.
-For these elements the section on [Must Support - Complex Elements](general-requirements.html#must-support---complex-elements) applies.

 The table below lists the applicable profiles and elements in AU Core that define support for multiple value sets.